What Is Random Vibration Testing?

 To perform random testing, a random test spectrum must be defined.
 Real-time data acquisition utilizes spectrum-averaging to produce a statistical approximation of the vibration spectrum.
 Generally, the random vibration spectrum profile is displayed as a power spectral density (PSD) plot.
 This plot shows mean square acceleration per unit bandwidth (acceleration squared per Hz versus frequency Fig 3).
 The shape of a PSD plot defines the average acceleration of the random signal at any frequency.
 The area under this curve is called the signal’s mean square (g²) and its square root is equal to the acceleration’s overall root-mean-square (RMS) value often abbreviated σ.

-A random test is conducted by using closed-loop feedback to cause the random vibration of a single location (typically the shaker table) to exhibit a desired PSD.
+A random test is conducted by using closed-loop feedback to cause the random vibration of a single location (typically the shaker table) to exhibit the desired PSD.
 The PSD demonstrates how hard the shaker is working, but it does not give any direct information about the forces experienced by the DUT.
 The g²/Hz PSD is a statistical measurement of the motion experienced at the Control point on the test object – this is important to remember.
 Since the PSD is the result of an averaging process, an infinite number of different time waveforms could have generated such a PSD.
 The idea that an infinite number of real-time waveforms could generate a particular PSD can be seen from the graphs shown in Figures 4-7 produced from data collected at Vibration Research Corporation, June 28 and 30, 2005.
 Note that the PSD curves (Figures 6 and 7) are virtually identical although they were generated from entirely different waveforms.

 The Probability Density Function (PDF)